Code-Institute-Submissions/Fantastic-Books/README.md

  - **_Link to Register.html_** - redirects user to register.html

  #### **profile.html**  - A personalised page for each user
- - **_Search bar_** - allows users to search for a book/review by title, author or genre and renders results on reviews.html
+ - **_Search bar_** - allows users to search for a book/review by title, author, genre or username and renders results on reviews.html
  - **_My Favourites Tab_** - displays any reviews a user has added to their favourites
     - **_Remove Review_** Icon - allows users to remove a review from their favourites tab and from the favourites field in the users collection in the database
     - **_Buy_** Button - Redirects user to a site where the book can be purchased
     - **_Find Books_** button - directs user to the reviews page
  - **_My Reviews Tab_** - displays reviews created by that user
     - **_Delete_** Button - triggers a modal asking user to confirm they want to delete that review
+        - Prevents accidental deletion
     - **_Modal Delete_** Button:
         - Deletes the review, removing it from the database
         - Flash message confirms delete